Latest updates related to the Coronavirus

 Our Learning Disability Support Services have robust plans in place and are working extremely hard to do what they can to protect the safety, health and wellbeing of our clients.
 If you have any questions relating to our Learning Disability Services, please call 01273 405 800 or email email@example.com.

-As more of our staff are required to self-isolate, absence is a growing concern though as many of our clients rely on one-to-one care and support, 24 hours a day, which staff have to be present to provide.
-To ensure we have enough staff over the coming weeks and months, we have a range of actions in progress, including escalating recruitment for Bank Workers and asking former Southdown Support Workers if they are able to re-join our team.
-If you are interested in joining our Learning Disability Services team, please email email@example.com or call 01273 405 800.
+As staff may be required to self-isolate, to ensure we have enough staff over the coming weeks and months, we have a range of actions in progress, including escalating recruitment for Bank Workers and asking former Southdown Support Workers if they are able to re-join our team.
+If you are interested in joining our Learning Disability Services team, please email firstname.lastname@example.org or call 01273 405 800.

 Housing and Homelessness Prevention Support